-Other purchased services increased by 9.3% (or \$592 thousand) due mainly to increased costs for out of town tuition.
-Detail on out of town tuition costs increase of \$535,000 can be found in the Special Education section of the budget, the High School instruction section for Vo-Ag and Regional arts centers and the curriculum section for the Danbury Magnet School.
+Other purchased services increased by 7.5% (or \$475 thousand) due mainly to increased costs for out of town tuition.
+Detail on out of town tuition costs increase of \$570,000 can be found in the Special Education section of the budget, the High School instruction for Vo-Ag and Regional arts centers and the curriculum section for the Danbury Magnet School.

-Also contracted services for staff development and special education increased while overall transportation services will decline.
+Also contracted services for special education increased while staff development and overall transportation services will decline.